|PRISTON VILLAGE DESIGN STATEMENT (VDS) |

 (view a slideshow of pictures taken at the event,and comments provided by visitors to the session).

 A children's logo competition was also held.
 The winning entry was from Tom Cantwell.
-His logo will be used on the Village Design Statement when developed.
+His logo is used on the Village Design Statement.
 Logos from Emily and Sophie Franklin-Adams were used to adorn the questionnaire issued to villagers.

 As part of the process, the VDS Working Group issued a questionnaire to all households in the village in early May 2015..